seanchatmangpt/pm4py/docs/README.md

 ## Footer and Header for the P.I.S.
 Website

-In order to improve the embedding of the documentation into the P.I.S. website, the footer and header can be added statically to the documentation by adapting the `include_header_and_footer` flag `html_context`.
-Per default it is not included.
+In order to improve the embedding of the documentation into the P.I.S. website, the footer and header is added statically to the documentation.
+Per default, this is enabled.
+You can change it by changing the `include_header_and_footer` flag `html_context`.

 If the header and footer changes, the please adapt `source/_templates/layout.html` accordingly.
 Initially, the code and css from the website was copied over, for small changes it might be more